matthew-robertson/Useful_things/I Learned Something Today/ComputerScience.md

 1. Comments are often a sign that something should be renamed/refactored.
 Using the actual code to document the code is less prone to rot.
 1. Tests give confidence that errors will be caught.
 Such confidence means you spend less time deliberating changes, and more time doing them, since mistakes will be caught.
 1. The `Migration` method of refactoring functions is especially handy: instead of trying to fix all references to the old function at once, make the old function call your new one so you can change over one at a time.
 This is especially useful for API changes, and is a good way to deprecate things without losing DRYness.
+1. "I will, in fact, claim that the difference between a bad programmer and a good one is whether he considers his code or his data structures more important.
+Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships.", [Linus Torvalds](https://lwn.net/Articles/193245/)
+1. "... \[Data processing\] is what most programs do most of the time.
+Sure, there is a computational aspect to programs.
+There is quality of implementation issues to this, but there is nothing wrong with saying: programs process data.
+Because data is information.
+Information systems ... this should be what we are doing, right? ...", [Rich Hickey, Creator of Clojure](https://github.com/matthiasn/talk-transcripts/blob/master/Hickey_Rich/ClojureMadeSimple.md).
 1. "Data dominates.
 If you've chosen the right data structures and organized things well, the algorithms will almost always be self-evident.
-Data structures, not algorithms, are central to programming."
-[Rob Pike, creator of Go](https://www.lysator.liu.se/c/pikestyle.html)
+Data structures, not algorithms, are central to programming.", [Rob Pike, creator of Go](https://www.lysator.liu.se/c/pikestyle.html)
-1. "I find it wise to be moderately paranoid about collections and I'd rather copy them unncessarily than debug errors due to unexpected modifications," Martin Fowler, Refactoring P.173
+1. "I find it wise to be moderately paranoid about collections and I'd rather copy them unncessarily than debug errors due to unexpected modifications.", Martin Fowler, Refactoring P.173
 1. Replacing primitives with objects can be really powerful.
 You've already encountered this with Banned-word-bot development, and you should look out for it more.

 # General Language Stuff